topherCantrell/computerarcheology/content/README.md

 here: [https://github.com/topherCantrell/computerarcheology](https://github.com/topherCantrell/computerarcheology).
 You
 will find plenty of tools -- assemblers, disassemblers, formatters, etc -- and the disassembly text files (free from HTML markup).

-You can submit merge requests through github to add corrections to my work or to add your own work.
+Want to add your own disassembly to this site?
+Or want to enhance/correct my work?
+Fork the github repo and send me a merge request -- I'll add your work to the museum.

 Or you can click the "Contact" button at the top and send me corrections and additions.